 Do your need to detect all the connected Bluetooth devices in your machine programmatically?
-How to get the Device Name, Address, Last Used, Authenticated, Connected status, etc. for each Bluetooth Devices connected ?
-Don’t know how to do?
+How to get the Device Name, Address, Last Used, Authenticated, Connected status, etc., for each Bluetooth Devices connected?
+Don’t know what to do?
 Don’t worry.
-MiTec’s System Information Management Suite’s component helps to get these information with less code and we will learn how to use TMiTeC_BT in this blog post.
+MiTec’s System Information Management Suite’s component helps to get this information with less code, and we will learn how to use TMiTeC_BT in this blog post.
 RAD Studio also has some built-in Bluetooth solutions.

 You can easily install this Component Suite from GetIt Package Manager.
 The steps are as follows.